jthomperoo/predictive-horizontal-pod-autoscaler/docs/user-guide/models.md

             parameterMode: query
         seasonalPeriods: 6
         storedSeasons: 4
-        method: "additive"
+        trend: "additive"
     decisionType: "maximum"
 ```

-The method is defined with the name `runtimeTuningFetchHook`.
+The hook is defined with the name `runtimeTuningFetchHook`.

-The supported methods for the PHPA are:
+The supported hook types for the PHPA are:

 - Shell scripts
 - HTTP requests